 Attending an Event at Great Vow

-Masks are required for all indoor events.
 Proof of vaccination is required.
-For overnight stays and retreats, a negative Covid test is required within 3 days of arriving.
+For overnight stays and retreats, a negative Covid test is required the day of arrival.
+Please take a test before you depart for the monastery.
 More details here.

 When you arrive at Great Vow for an event, please check in at the office, located in the center of the building.
 If you have arrived for an overnight retreat you will complete registration, receive a dorm assignment, and be shown to your dorm.
 Dinner is served around 6 p.m., and tours are offered after dinner.
 Registration begins at 5 p.m., and you are welcome to arrive anytime after 4 p.m. on the day of the event.